-But as these high-altitude winds move away from the equator, they are increasingly affected by Coriolis force (Fig. 11.26d).
+As these high-altitude winds move away from the equator, they are increasingly affected by Coriolis force (Fig. 11.26d).
 This causes winds moving into the Northern Hemisphere to turn to their right, and those moving into the Southern Hemisphere to turn to their left.
+Winds in both hemispheres accelerate.

 But as the winds move further and further away from the equator, they are turned more and more to the east, creating the subtropical jet (Fig. 11.26e) at about 30° latitude.
 Coriolis force prevents these upper-level winds from getting further away from the equator than about 30° latitude (north and south), so the air accumulates and the pressure increases in those belts.

 When simulations of the general circulation impose a larger Coriolis force (as if the Earth spun faster), the convergence bands occur closer to the equator.
+This effect is indeed found in the atmospheres of Jupiter and Saturn, as is evident by motions in their banded structures.
 For weaker Coriolis force, the convergence is closer to the poles.
 But for our Earth, the air converges at 30° latitude.

-This pressure perturbation p' is labeled as HH or H2 in Fig. 11.26e, to show that it is a positive pressure perturbation, but not as strong as the H3 perturbation over the equator.
-Namely, the horizontal pressure gradient between H3 and H2 drives the upper-level winds to diverge away from the equator.
+This pressure perturbation p' is labeled as HH or H in Fig. 11.26e, to show that it is a positive pressure perturbation, but not as strong as the H perturbation over the equator.
+Namely, the horizontal pressure gradient between H and H drives the upper-level winds to diverge away from the equator.